growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

 #### Official bot 【Recommended】

-The official bot is a free GROWI's bot provided and operated by the GROWI development team.
-It is available at [slack app directory](https://wsgrowi.slack.com/apps) and anyone can use this service.
+The official bot is a free GROWI bot provided and operated by the GROWI development team.
+It is available at the [slack app directory](https://wsgrowi.slack.com/apps) and anyone can use this service.

 【Diagram】
 ![diagram-for-official-bot](/assets/images/slack-bot-outline-official.png)

 #### Custom bot without proxy

 The custom bot without proxy allows you to create a Slack bot by yourself and link it to your GROWI.
-So that you can use some of the GROWI's features from Slack.
+So that you can use some of GROWI's features from Slack.

 【Diagram】
 ![diagram-for-custom-bot-without-proxy](/assets/images/slack-bot-outline-custom-without-proxy.png)

 #### Custom bot with proxy

 The custom bot with proxy allows you to create a Slack bot by yourself.
-Set up and configure a proxy server and use some of the GROWI's features in the same way as the official bot.
+Set up and configure a proxy server and use some of GROWI's features in the same way as the official bot.

 【Diagram】
 ![diagram-for-custom-bot-with-proxy](/assets/images/slack-bot-outline-custom-with-proxy.png)